cocos/cocos-docs/en/asset-manager/index.md

 ## Optional Parameters

-Some of the interfaces for `cc.assetManager` and Asset Bundle have an additional `options` parameter, which greatly increase the flexibility and extend the space, but if you don't need to configure the engine's built-in parameters or custom parameters to extend the engine's functionality, you can ignore it and use the simpler API interfaces, such as `cc.resources.load`.
-Go ahead and check out the following if you need to.
+Some of the interfaces for `cc.assetManager` and Asset Bundle have an additional `options` parameter, which greatly increase the flexibility and extend the space.
+In addition to configuring the builtin parameters of Creator, you can also customize any of the parameters in `options`, and these parameters will be provided to the custom downloader, parser, and loading pipeline.

 ```js
 bundle.loadScene('test', {priority: 3}, callback);
 ```

 For more information on `options` parameter, please refer to the [Optional Parameters](options.md) documentation.

+But if you don't need to configure the engine's builtin parameters or custom parameters to extend the engine's functionality, you can ignore it and use the simpler API interfaces, such as `cc.resources.load`.

 ## Loading Pipeline